-Hospitality is hard to put into consistent practice because, behind each commitment you make, there is organizational complexity required to deliver on that commitment.
+Hospitality is hard to put into consistent practice because, behind each commitment you make, organizational complexity is required to deliver on that commitment.

 Let’s go back to the towels example.
 In order for the housekeeper to drop off the extra towels, she needs to genuinely CARE about making the guest happy.
-That means she needs to go the extra mile and interrupt her original flow of cleaning rooms and go to the guest’s room.
-She needs to enter, despite the sign that says “Do Not Disturb,” because she REMEMBERS the specific request to drop the towels without cleaning the room.
+That means she needs to go the extra mile.
+She has to interrupt her original flow of cleaning rooms and go to the guest’s room.
+She must enter, despite the sign that says “Do Not Disturb,” because she REMEMBERS the specific request to drop the towels without cleaning the room.
 This also means that the housekeeper is selfless.
 She is not bothered by the fact that she may not receive a big tip, since she is not there to clean the room.
-In other words, the housekeeper will, essentially, drop the towels “for free”.
+In other words, the housekeeper will, essentially, drop the towels “for free.”

-Now, to get that kind of mentality in a workforce, you need days of hospitality training; daily rituals for supervisors and managers to keep the hospitality standards top of mind; and, perhaps, a payment structure that is more sophisticated than tips to incentivize caring about all guests’ experiences.
+Now, to achieve that mentality in a workforce, you need days of hospitality training.
+You also need daily rituals for supervisors and managers to keep the hospitality standards top of mind.
+And, perhaps, a payment structure more sophisticated than tips to incentivize caring about all guests’ experiences.

-Chances are, the internet is provided by an external partner.
+Chances are, your facility’s internet is provided by an external partner.
 So, your relationship with the outsourced company must be strong.
 This strong relationship means you know immediately when the internet is down.
 Further, you understand the plan to fix it, and how long it will take to fix.

-The next thing you need to have is a serious SLA (service level agreement) in place.
-This ensures that what the internet provider says they will do actually happens.
+The next thing you need is to have a serious SLA (service level agreement) in place.
+This ensures that your internet provider will do what they say they will do.
 In other words, the provider incurs heavy fines if they fail to practice hospitality in their organization.

 Include Marketing in the Process and Response

-Assuming all of this is in place, you must map the process so that every time the internet is down, a specific person in marketing is informed.
-This enables you to send an email out to all the impacted guests.
-As we explained in our last article, you may not have the contact information for everyone, but you will cover your customers as best as you are able.
+Assuming all this is in place, you must map the process.
+This way, every time the internet is down, a specific person in marketing receives word.
+This enables you to distribute an email to all impacted guests.
+As we explained in our last article, you may not have contact information for everyone, but you will cover your customers to the best of your ability.

 Now, another requirement is worth mentioning here.
-The marketing team itself needs to have gone through that hospitality training we spoke about earlier.
+The marketing team itself needs to have gone through the hospitality training we spoke about earlier.
 Many organizations divide employees in two categories: “customer-facing” and “non customer-facing.”
-These organizations try to save money by training only the “customer-facing” employees in hospitality standards.
+These organizations try to save money by training only “customer-facing” employees in hospitality standards.

 Connect Tone to Hospitality Experience